darioghilardi/nixtips/content/blog/custom-commands-in-development-environments/index.md

 meta_title: 'title'
 meta_description: desc
 short_excerpt: Adding custom commands/scripts to your development environment.
-long_excerpt: Nix can help you configure a development environment by installing packages or managing programming languages versions.
-However it can also be used to define custom commands or scripts available in your shell.
+long_excerpt: Nix can help you configure a development environment by installing packages or managing programming language versions.
+However, it can also be used to define custom commands or scripts and make them available in your shell.
 This post explains how.
 draft: false
 tags: ['nix', 'development', 'commands', 'scripts']
 ---

 ## Introduction

-Nix is a very good solution to configure a solid and shareable development environment that can easily replace `nvm`, `RVM`, `asdf` or other tools.
+Nix is a very good solution to configure a solid and shareable development environment that can easily replace `nvm`, `RVM`, `asdf`, or other tools.
-Actually Nix can do much more than that, while `nvm` and friends are specifically intended to manage programming language versions, Nix can also handle system level packages or configurations for your project.
+Actually, Nix can do much more than that, while `nvm` and friends are specifically intended to manage programming language versions, Nix can also handle system-level packages or configurations for your project.

-The possibility to fully centralise a development environment setup into a single Nix configuration is the reason I started using Nix in the first place a few years ago; today I have a `flake.nix` file in every project I work on.
+The possibility to fully centralize a development environment setup into a single Nix configuration is the reason I started using Nix in the first place a few years ago; today I have a `flake.nix` file in every project I work on.
 Being able to activate the environment just by accessing the project folder (courtesy of [nix-direnv](https://github.com/nix-community/nix-direnv)) is the best experience I could wish.

 One common need in a development environment setup is the ability to define custom commands (or eventually aliases) in your shell.
 This is something you can also do with a `Makefile`, but if you are using Nix already it's easy to add the custom command to your Nix shell definition.